Children under five-years-old travel free on all London public transport.

 It is legal and widely accepted for women to publicly breastfeed their babies anywhere in London.
 You'll find parent rooms and babychange facilities in most of London's department stores and both Westfield Shopping Centres.
 Likewise most major museums and major galleries have family rooms.
 If mum is hungry too, you can find a friendly-looking cafe or go for one of the big chains such as Costa Coffee or Starbucks.

-4. Step-Free South Bank
+4. Step-free South Bank

-The South Bank is a great place to go with babies and toddlers.
+The South Bank is a great place to go wh babies and toddlers.
 The whole area is step free so it's very buggy-friendly.
 Plus there's some fantastic attractions to suit young and old.
 As well as boat-spotting on the river Thames (the banks are all protected by sturdy fences), there's public fountains for kids to frolic in, buskers and street performers.
-Family-friendly attractions in the area include the SEA LIFE London Aquarium (free entry for kids under three) and Tate Modern (free entry for all).
+Family-friendly attractions in the area include the SEA LIFE London aquarium (free entry for kids under three) and Tate Modern (free entry for all).
 Southbank Centre hosts a varied programme of events including family targeted shows and activities, often in the Centre's Clore Ballroom.
 There's also loads of kid-friendly restaurants on the South Bank such as Wagamama and Giraffe, which offer high chairs, kids menus and baby change facilities.

 Most modern mums will be all over the latest apps.
 For those visiting London, we recommend downloading: